Bulbasaur854/maze-solver/README.md

 ## 📘 How-To

-1. Download repository source code as .zip
+1. Download repository source code as ZIP
-2. Extract the zip anywhere on your PC
+2. Extract the file anywhere on your PC
 3. Open a terminal inside the extracted directory
 4. Run in terminal: